Despite its immense popularity, clinical research on milk thistle’s liver benefits remains inconclusive.

 As such, it seems that milk thistle and silymarin are worth a try for people suffering from liver health problems, but efficacy is not guaranteed.

 In addition, many milk thistle supplements are advertised as a way to “cleanse” or “detoxify” the liver, but these terms are simply marketing buzzwords without any medical backing.
-The only appropriate use of liver detoxification applies to situations where people ingest toxic or poisonous substances, such as death cap mushrooms.
+The only appropriate medical usage of the term “detox” refers to the treatment of people with drug addiction.

 Human studies of silymarin report conflicting results, with some studies reporting positive findings in people with hepatitis C, NAFLD, cirrhosis, and alcoholic liver disease, and other studies showing no beneficial effects.